Parameter optimization for low-rank matrix recovery in hyperspectral imaging: Results

 \section{Results}

-It is shown that different parameter values and their combination have an effect on the PSNR and computational times of the LRMR method.
-The resulting parameter choices are studied in terms of computational times in addition to their performance with respect to PSNR.
-Applying nonlinear optimization with respect to the noise estimation parameter $p$, a real number, has resulted in an improvement in PSNR.
+We have analyzed how different parameter settings affect the PSNR and computational times.
+We were able to show that different parameter values and their combination have an effect on the PSNR and computational times of the LRMR method.
+The initial parameter values are optimized with respect to PSNR and CPU time.
+The parameter value combinations are studied in detail and results are presented visually.

+We study the initial parameter value combinations for three integer-valued parameters $r$, $s$, and $b$, and one real-valued parameter $p$.
+We have applied nonlinear optimization with respect to the real-valued noise estimation parameter $p$ which resulted in an improvement in PSNR.
 The integer parameters have been analyzed on a series of test sets.
 The optimized values are chosen according to their best PSNR performance.
+For all analyzed settings and resulting combinations, we show CPU times in Matlab and Python.
 The computational experiments were performed on a laptop with Intel(R) Core(TM) i5-8250U CPU @ 1.60GHz 1.80 GHz processor and 16.0 GB RAM.

 Figure \ref{fig:lrmr} shows the performance of the method for a noise-corrupted waveband of the Indian Pines data set \cite{IndianPines} for the parameter setting $r=7$, $p=0.15$, $b=20$, and $s=8$.